Temperature and Respiratory Emergency Department Visits: A Mediation Analysis with Ambient Ozone Exposure: Method

-Both the BART and linear model methods allow us to estimate both $\EE[M\mid X, C]$ and $\sigma^2$ to input into \eqref{eq:identification}.
-Formulas for the five causal estimands under the identification in \eqref{eq:identification} and BART and linearity assumptions in \eqref{eq:bart} and \eqref{eq:linear} are given in the Supplementary Material.
+Both the BART and additive spline methods allow us to estimate both $\EE[M\mid X, C]$ and $\sigma^2$ to input into \eqref{eq:identification}.
+Formulas for the five causal estimands under the identification in \eqref{eq:identification}, and the BART and additive spline methods in \eqref{eq:bart} and \eqref{eq:linear} are given in Appendix~\ref{sec:appendix_estimation}.